marafathussain/ML_book_easy/chapters/chapter2.md

 **Next Steps:**

-With clean, properly prepared data, you're now ready to:
+With clean, properly prepared data, you are now ready to:
 - Apply machine learning algorithms (Week 3)
 - Evaluate model performance with appropriate metrics
-- Interpret results in biological context
+- Interpret results in a biological context
 - Deploy models for real-world predictions

-Remember: In machine learning, "garbage in, garbage out" is not just a saying—it's a fundamental truth.
+Remember: In machine learning, "garbage in, garbage out" is not just a saying—it is a fundamental truth.
 The time you invest in proper data preparation will pay dividends in model performance and scientific validity.

 ## 2.12 Further Reading and Resources

 **Books:**
 - McKinney, W. (2022). *Python for Data Analysis, 3rd Edition*.
-O'Reilly.
+O areilly.
 - VanderPlas, J. (2016). *Python Data Science Handbook*.
-O'Reilly.
+O areilly.

 **Papers:**
 - Leek, J. T., et al. (2010).
 Tackling the widespread and critical impact of batch effects in high-throughput data. *Nature Reviews Genetics*, 11(10), 733-739.